JRivera-31/pollster/README.md

-Simple polling app using made using python and django
+Simple polling app made using python and django